MKLab-ITI/pygrank/documentation/measures.md

 ### <kbd>Unsupervised</kbd> Modularity

 Extension of modularity that accounts for node scores.
-The constructor initializes the Modularity measure.
+The constructor initializes the Modularity measure with a sampling strategy that speeds up normal computations.

 Args:
  * *graph:* Optional.
 The graph on which to calculate the measure.
 If None (default) it is automatically extracted from graph signals passed for evaluation.